TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-unit-tests-vitest.md

 }
 ```

 The interfaces use `ResultAsync` types to represent the pending result or error from each async method.
-The `delayResult` helper calls the wrapped method once the `setTimeout` callback is triggered.
+The `delayResult` helper returns the wrapped result once the `setTimeout` callback is triggered.

 ```ts
 export function delayPromise<T>(value: T, delay: number): Promise<T> {